Cavity wall insulation

 You could save money on your energy bills by insulating your home.

-One way to do this is with cavity wall insulation – this could save you up to £145 per year.
+One way to do this is with cavity wall insulation – this could save you from £70 to £225 per year.
+Find out how much you could save by visiting the Energy Saving Trust.

 What is a cavity wall?